So far in this book we’ve looked at the role advertising technology platforms play in creating, running, and optimizing digital ad campaigns.

 Privacy laws like the GDPR, ad blockers, and privacy settings in web browsers are making it much harder to collect third-party data from websites.

-Google Chrome’s announcement that they’ll be shutting off support for third-party cookies by 2022 (rough timeline), means that almost 100% of web browser traffic won’t support third-party cookies.
+Google Chrome’s announcement that they’ll be shutting off support for third-party cookies in 2024 means that almost 100% of web browser traffic won’t support third-party cookies.

-To survive the next decade, most DMPs will need to move away from third-party data and look for ways to help publishers and advertisers unlock the value of first-party data.
+To survive the next decade, most DMPs will need to look for ways to help publishers and advertisers identify their audiences without the use of third-party cookies, for example, by using identity resolution services.

 Now that we’ve had a detailed look at the role data plays in the online advertising ecosystem, it’s time to turn our attention to an area that heavily relies on data – attribution.